Toyjobs Blog

 Uncertainty.

 I hope everyone is enjoying a strong Holiday Sell-Through Season.
 After the misery of 2023, current year sales seem much improved.
 The National Retail Federation is expecting holiday spending to reach a record high.
 Even though shoppers are weighed down by higher prices for necessities such as food and car insurance(!).
 Walmart and Amazon had record-breaking sales on Black Friday and Cyber Monday.
 Discount chains like T.J.
 Maxx are also doing well.
 That’s an indicator that consumers are willing to spend when they see the right products at reasonable prices.
-If you are a higher priced retailer then times are tough.
+If you are a higher priced retailer then tjn2times are tough.
 If you are Target, you just have to hope that people are picking out something extra when they come in to buy their Taylor Swift Sparkling Typo Dream Book.
 It appears that while not “great” this year will turn out much better than last.
 Some companies will break through and have very good years but most will at least be able to breathe a sigh of relief.

 That leaves us thinking about next year and if there is a single word that captures the year to come it is – Uncertainty.
 The incoming Trump administration has been threatening tariffs – “Big, Byootiful Tariffs.”
 Of course, there is a difference between “campaign speech” and governing action.